dwillis/ire25-llm-extraction/README.md

 From there, click the green "Code" button and create a new Codespace in the Codespaces tab.

+### Entity Extraction

 In the Terminal type the following: pip install requests groq and hit enter.

 Then type: python get_stories.py

 You should see a file called lens_nola.json appear.
 Let's look at it.
 It contains some details of the 10 latest stories from [The Lens](https://thelensnola.org/).
 We're going to have an LLM extract entities - people, places and organizations - from those stories.

-Back in the Terminal, type: python entity_extraction.py and watch the output.
+Back in the Terminal, type: python entity_extraction.py and watch the output - it will be saved in a file called `extracted_entities.json`.
+Compare that to some of the stories.
+How did things go?